trampgeek/moodle-qbehaviour_adaptive_adapted_for_coderunner/Readme.md

 CHANGE HISTORY

+4/01/17: Fix bug - previous answers were not being correctly loaded into the answer boxes when "Each attempt builds on the last" was used.

 Updated 9/11/16 to provide *Precheck* capabilities (an extra button that students can click to get a penalty-free run that provides limited checking of their code).